 EIF is working to increase the country's exports by strengthening institutional capacities to formulate and implement national trade strategies and policies.
-As a result of these trade strategies, Maldives will be able to realize poverty reduction, inclusive growth and sustainable development.

 - Trade mainstreaming initiatives are being supported including the drafting of maritime licensing regulations as well as the review and amendments of the Port Dues Act, taxi regulations and the land regulations regarding three-wheeler vehicle licensing issuance.
 The Maritime Safety Regulation was developed and is implemented by the Maldives Transport Authority.
-Guidelines and syllabi are being drafted for maritime training for boat captains as well as the guidelines for local maritime safety equipment.

 - The NIU supports the Ministry of Economic Development (MED) as a “one-stop” point for the registration of all entities engaging in business in Maldives.
 The NIU has also supported Invest Maldives, the Government’s investment promotion arm housed in the MED, which is entrusted with promoting foreign investments to the country, with a dedicated website, www.investmaldives.org.